 CNI alerts its community to our organizational activities, significant new publications, and important developments in the field via the CNI website, the CNI-ANNOUNCE e-mail list, and the CNI News RSS.
-Information about CNI's activities is also available through Twitter (twitter.com/cni org), which serves as a complement to other communication channels.
-We also make video of selected sessions from our membership meetings publicly available from CNI's YouTube and Vimeo channels (www.youtube.com/cnivideo, vimeo.com/channels/cni).
+Additional information about CNI's activities and interests is available through Twitter (twitter.com/ cni\org), which serves as a complement to other communication channels.
+We also make video of selected sessions from our membership meetings publicly available from our YouTube and Vimeo channels (www.youtube.com/cnivideo, vimeo.com/channels/cni).